Opening up New Parameter Space for Sterile Neutrino Dark Matter

 In a minimal extension of the Standard Model (SM), sterile neutrinos are produced non-thermally in the early universe through active ($\nu_a$)-sterile ($\nu_s$) neutrino oscillations.
 This non-resonant production, known as the \textit{Dodelson-Widrow (DW) mechanism}~\cite{Dodelson:1993je}, is theoretically attractive since it relies solely on neutrino mixing and requires no new particles beyond sterile neutrinos.
-However, achieving the correct DM relic abundance in this scenario requires relatively `large' mixing angles that are strongly constrained by observational data, mostly from $X$-ray and gamma-ray line searches for the radiative decay $\nu_s\to \nu_a+\gamma$, effectively excluding the entire DW parameter space~\cite{Riemer-Sorensen:2014yda, Anderson:2014tza, Dessert:2018qih, Ng:2019gch}; see Fig.~\ref{fig:param_space}.
-Furthermore, cosmological constraints from structure formation impose additional restrictions on warm DM candidates like sterile neutrinos, which, due to their relatively long free-streaming length, suppress the formation of small-scale structures, a feature that must remain consistent with observations of the matter power spectrum, Lyman-$\alpha$ and Milky-Way satellites~\cite{Wang:2017hof, DES:2020fxi,Zelko:2022tgf, Newton:2024jsy, Tan:2024cek}.
-Moreover, a generic lower bound of $m_s\gtrsim 2$~keV arises from phase-space density arguments for any fermionic DM based on observations of dwarf galaxies~\cite{Tremaine:1979we, Boyarsky:2008ju, Merle:2015vzu, Bezrukov:2024qwr}.
+However, achieving the correct DM relic abundance in this scenario requires relatively `large' mixing angles that are strongly constrained by observational data, mostly from $X$-ray and gamma-ray line searches for the radiative decay $\nu_s\to \nu_a+\gamma$~\cite{Borriello:2011un,Riemer-Sorensen:2014yda, Anderson:2014tza,Hofmann:2016urz, Dessert:2018qih, Ng:2019gch, Calore:2022pks, Krivonos:2024yvm, Yin:2025xad}, effectively excluding the entire DW parameter space; see Fig.~\ref{fig:param_space}.

 A possible alternative to the DW mechanism is the \textit{Shi-Fuller mechanism}~\cite{Shi:1998km}, in which a primordial lepton asymmetry ($\eta_L \sim 10^{-3} \text{ to } 10^{-1}$) resonantly enhances the sterile neutrino production.
-However, the required lepton asymmetry is several orders of magnitude larger than the observed baryon asymmetry (\( \eta_B \sim 10^{-10} \)) to yield efficient DM production, challenging its consistency with standard cosmology and Big Bang Nucleosynthesis (BBN)~\cite{Shi:1993hm, Boyarsky:2009ix, Bodeker:2020hbo}, although flavor-specific lepton asymmetries can mitigate the BBN bounds~\cite{Gorbunov:2025nqs}.
+However, the required lepton asymmetry to yield efficient DM production is several orders of magnitude larger than the observed baryon asymmetry (\( \eta_B \sim 10^{-10} \)), challenging its consistency with standard cosmology and Big Bang Nucleosynthesis (BBN)~\cite{Shi:1993hm, Boyarsky:2009ix, Bodeker:2020hbo}, although flavor-specific lepton asymmetries can mitigate the BBN bounds to some extent~\cite{Gorbunov:2025nqs}.